You want smart political talk without the meltdowns?

 The executive director of the Alabama Democratic Party said this, quote, yep, Katie Britt's pretty awesome, super helpful to us in the Doug Jones thing in 2017 and showed real leadership in supporting the gas tax increase for needed infrastructure improvements.

-I think the world over.
+I think the world of her.

 Most Democrats understand she just has to say certain things, end quote, in order to win a Republican primary.